 The American Association of Orthodontists recommends children get their first check-up with an orthodontist no later than age 7.

 Around that age, children have a mix of baby (primary) and permanent teeth.
 As permanent teeth are coming in, we can take simple steps that will help avoid bigger problems in the future.
 Not every child will need early intervention (usually only about 30 % of children), however, observation exams help us to determine the ideal timing for early orthodontic treatment.

 Will my child need early orthodontic treatment?

 Only a few orthodontic problems need correction while a child has baby teeth.
 In the event that a problem is detected, chances are that our doctors will take a “wait-and-see” approach, and will check your child’s growth and development periodically.
-When the time is right for your child, orthodontic treatment can begin.
+When the time is right for your child, the children’s orthodontists can begin orthodontic treatment.

 How are children’s braces used in early treatment?

-For some patients, early treatment could consist of removal of a stubborn baby tooth, so that the succeeding permanent tooth can arrive in its proper place.
+For some patients, early treatment could consist of the removal of a stubborn baby tooth, so that the succeeding permanent tooth can arrive in its proper place.
 Some patients may need help with how to position their tongue when they swallow, while others may need intervention to stop a thumb- or finger-sucking habit.
 These are sometimes treated with habit appliances.
 If a child’s upper jaw is too narrow, so that the permanent teeth do not have room to come in, treatment could consist of a palate expander to widen the jaw.
 Braces are often recommended to optimize tooth and jaw alignment after most or all of the permanent teeth are in.
-Dr. Robinson and Dr. Ries make use of the full range of orthodontic appliances and will recommend the type of treatment he believes is best suited to your child and correcting his/her orthodontic problem.
+Dr. Robinson and Dr. Ries make use of the full range of orthodontic appliances and will recommend the type of treatment he believes are best suited to your child and correcting his/her orthodontic problem.
 Schedule your free orthodontic consultation in our Columbia, MO office, today!

 Do you work on baby teeth?